artemkv/channel-js/README.md

-channel-js - Sequencing async message processing
+msg-channel-js - Sequencing async message processing
 =======

 This is inspired by Go channels.